SyedIzzatUllah/What-is-The-Ethereum-Merge-/README.md

 # What-is-The-Ethereum-Merge-
-Learn all you need to know about the ETH merge.
+Learn all you need to know about the ETH merge in detail.

 # What is The Ethereum Merge?
 The Ethereum Merge is a network update to transition Ethereum from Proof-of-Work (PoW) to Proof-of-Stake (PoS) consensus mechanism.
 There is an expected 99% reduction in energy costs associated with processing Ethereum transactions.